 - Draw a concept web that illustrates your understanding of the elements or aspects of culture.

-- Identify five of the following and explain their connections with the theme of culture:
+- Identify five of the following and explain their connections with the theme

+of culture:

 - mass media

 - language

 - non-material culture

 - popular culture

 - socialization

 - mainstream culture

 - assimilation

 - traditional music

 - traditional culture

 - material culture

 - oral tradition

 - contributing culture

 - Identify and explain three examples of how occupations have influenced Atlantic Canadian culture.

 - In a short essay describe how the changing nature of occupation is affecting the culture of Atlantic Canada.

 - Name five ways in which cultures express themselves aesthetically, and provide an Atlantic Canadian example for each.

 - Describe a family/community practice that is based on cultural traditions and explain the value and relevance of it to your family life.

 - Compare and contrast the culture of a youth in the first half of the twentieth century with students' culture today.
 Categories for comparison can include school, work, entertainment, household chores, travel, and diet.

 - Explain how three of the following factors cause change within cultures and provide Atlantic Canadian examples for each:

 - migration

 - media

 - technology

 - globalization

 - changing occupations

 - demographics

 - Explain, with an example, the role played by each of the following in the transmission of culture:

 - family

 - school

 - peers

 - media

 - church

 - community/organizations

 - Select three of the following contributing cultures.
-Identify and describe

-three ways in which they have retained their unique cultural identity and three ways in which they have been assimilated into the mainstream culture.
+Identify and describe three ways in which they have retained their unique cultural identity and three ways in which they have been assimilated into the mainstream culture.

 - Acadians

 - African-Canadians

 - Mi'kmaq or Maliseet First Nations

 - the Labrador Inuit

 - the Lebanese of PEI

 - another group of your choice

 - Discuss the relevance of the following: "No one is born a racist.
 Racism is a learned behaviour and therefore can be unlearned."

-- Describe two positive effects of eliminating racism on each of the following: the racist
+- Describe two positive effects of eliminating racism on each of the following:

+- the racist

 - the group or individual experiencing racism

 - society as a whole

 - Name three actions that a citizen can take as an individual to be politically empowered.

 - Name the three levels of government and describe a way in which each affects your family.

 - Identify and explain three characteristics of parliamentary democracy.

 - Choose a musician or musical group from the Atlantic region and identify the traditional and modern influences on his/her music.
-Discuss how and why these influences are becoming a trend in the music of popular culture.

-- Sample Assessment Activities

-- Create a fictional interview with one of the following, on the topic, "the effect that the culture of the Atlantic region has had on his/her life and work:" - Lennie Gallant
+Discuss how and why these influences are becoming a trend in the music of popular culture. - Create a fictional interview with one of the following, on the topic, "the effect that the culture of the Atlantic region has had on his/her life and work:"

-- \ L.M.
+- L.M.
 Montgomery

 - Alan Syliboy

 - Natalie MacMaster

-- Rita Joe
+- Rita Ioe

 - E.J.
 Pratt

 - Edith Butler

 - Alden Nowlan

 - Lord Beaverbrook

 - Antonine Maillet

 - Emile Benoit

-- Using a newspaper, magazine, or television analyse the ways in which the medium transmits culture.
-What values are evident in

-- the events that it chooses to report? \

-- the way people are depicted?

-- the lifestyle of the people?

-- the interaction and conflicts that are evident in the stories reported?

-- who is missing in its portrayals?

-- Choose an occupation that is shared by people in your community and prepare a then and now chart on the effects this occupation has on the lifestyle of your community.
-Consider changes in the natural environment and any important historic event and technological changes associated with the occupation.

-- Michelle Boudreau-Sampson Wayne Adams
+- Lennie Gallant

 - Roch Voisine

-- Edith Clayton \

-- Angele Arsenault \

-- David Blackwood \

 - Felix and Formager

+- Michelle Boudreau-Sampson

+Wayne Adams

+Edith Clayton

+- Angele Arsenault

+David Blackwood

-loe Ghiz
+Joe Ghiz